 It is mainly used to process plastic materials such as steel parts with strip-shaped chips.
 If the TiC content in the alloy is high, the wear resistance and heat resistance are improved, but the strength is reduced.
 Therefore, rough processing generally chooses grades with less TiC content, and finish processing chooses grades with more TiC content.

 It is mainly used for processing steel and non-ferrous metals.
 It is generally not used for processing Ti-containing materials because the affinity between the titanium component in the alloy and the titanium element in the processing material will cause a serious sticking phenomenon and make the tool wear faster.

 (3) Tungsten, titanium, tantalum (niobium) and cobalt [WC+TiC+TaC(Nb)+Co]

-This type of cemented carbide is not only suitable for semi-finishing machining of chilled cast iron, non-ferrous metals and alloys, but also for semi-finishing and finishing of high manganese steel, hardened steel, alloy steel and heat-resistant alloy steel, which is known as general cemented carbide.
+This type of cemented carbide is not only suitable for semi-finishing machining of chilled cast iron, non-ferrous metals, and alloys but also for semi-finishing and finishing of high manganese steel, hardened steel, alloy steel, and heat-resistant alloy steel.
+It is known as general cemented carbide.

 The main components of the above three types of cemented carbide are WC, so they can be collectively referred to as WC-based cemented carbide.

 The alloy code is YN, which is a TiC-Ni-Mo alloy with TiC as the main component (some of which are added with other carbides and nitrides).
 The hardness of this type of alloy is very high, 90-94 HRA, reaching the level of ceramics.